Moldy sprouts or mould on sprouts are usually just thin roots. Learn how to recognize them, so you feel good even with your fluffy plant friends.

 The beauty of growing your own sprouts is that the small plants get all the necessary nourishment from the seed itself.
-You only need to rinse the sprouts twice a day for them to get enough moisture and – voila – you have a nutritious, crisp, healthy sprout for your food.
+You only need to rinse the sprouts twice a day for them to get enough moisture and – voila – you have a nutritious, crisp sprout for your food.

-ROOT TYPE ON YOUR SPROUTS
+ROOT TYPES ON YOUR SPROUTS

-On the other hand, you will notice that if you forget to rinse your sprouts morning and evening or it is very hot in your kitchen, sprouts with redheads will form a bit more root hair.
+On the other hand, you will notice that if you forget to rinse your sprouts morning and evening or it is very hot in your kitchen, then your sprouts will form longer roots ant thus also more root hair.

 Let the sprouts sit in this mixture for 10 minutes just before you use the sprouts in your dishes.
 The lemon will neutralize any bacteria that may reside between the dense roots.